QuickBlox/q-consultation/documentation/START.md

 ![](/documentation/assets/start/schema.jpeg)

+> If you have created a QuickBlox account via Google or GitHub and you do not have a password, then this option for adding a schema is not suitable for you and you need to add it manually.

 You can also add a scheme manually through the [Admin Panel](https://admin.quickblox.com).

 You will find the [**schema.yml**](/qconsultation_config/schema.yml) file in the **qconsultation_config** folder of the project directory.